This page is for beginner bloggers who want to start a blog but don’t know what direction to take.

 Register a Domain Name

-Registering your domain name is the first step to having your blog ready online.
-And purchasing hosting services from a reputable web hosting company.
+Registering your domain name is the first step to getting your blog ready for online use.
+The next step is purchasing hosting services from a reputable web hosting company.

 Many web hosting companies are online, but few are worth the salt.